WHY SUPPORT US SQUASH?

 Revenues and Expenses

-Typically, events drive a significant portion of annual revenue, between the U.S. Open and our 20 other national championships as well as Junior Championships Tour.
+Typically, events drive a significant portion of annual revenue, between the U.S. Open and our 20 other national championships as well as the Junior Championships Tour.
 Most assume these event fees generate significant surpluses for US Squash.
 This is not the case, however.
 On a direct basis, the cost of hosting events is equal to the fees charged, making our events net losses when we factor in staffing and other shared costs.
 US Squash earns 9% of its income, or slightly more than $500,000, in accreditation fees, charging a % of each fee processed in exchange for tournament support, and the use of the Club Locker system to process results and rankings.

 The unaudited financials show core US Squash operational revenues of $5.9 million in revenue and $6.2 million in expenses, producing a net loss of $296,000.